georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 DUI penalties in Georgia vary according to the severity of the offense.
 However, typical penalties include:

-• Fines: Depending on the severity of the DUI offense, offenders must pay between $300 and $5,000.
+• Fines: Depending on the severity of the DUI offense, offenders may be ordered to pay between $300 and $5,000.

 • Surcharges: The court may also require DUI offenders to pay surcharges and other fees, including victims fees, insurance premium surcharges, and additional court fees.